stat697-s19/course-questions-wiki/week-03-reflections/mresendiz3-stat697.md

 [Chapter 3, Problem 4]
 * Question (mresendiz3-stat697): Can the inner join syntax compare across data types?
-* Answer: Use inner join with columns that have the same data type.
+* Answer (mresendiz3-stat697): Use inner join with columns that have the same data type.
 The columns don't necessarily need to have the same name.
-* Author attribution: SAS Institute Inc. 2014.
-SAS® Certification Prep Guide: Advanced Programming for SAS®9, Fourth Edition.
-Cary, NC: SAS Institute Inc.

 [Chapter 3, Problem 6]
 * Question (mresendiz3-stat697): What is necessary for an inner join to be processed successfully?
-* Answer: An inner join needs to have a WHERE clause that has the same data type across columns and may have different numbers of columns and unsorted rows.
+* Answer (mresendiz3-stat697): An inner join needs to have a WHERE clause that has the same data type across columns and may have different numbers of columns and unsorted rows.

 [Chapter 3, Problem 8]